Kerosene consumption greatly increases as the cold weather draws in, mostly to provide heat and warmth in domestic and commercial buildings.

 Kerosene has the exact chemical composition as diesel and can therefore work in most of the same heating applications.
 It’s always best to check with your engine manufacturer before swapping fuels.

-Heating systems help make homes and businesses more comfortable, but also account for around 42% of your energy bill.
+Heating systems help make homes and businesses more comfortable, but they also account for around 42% of your energy bill.

 To keep your heating bills low, it’s always best to buy in bulk during the summer and autumn before the cold months kick in.
 This is because prices are generally low since demand is also generally low.